AngelaDaphnie/profile_activity/README.md

 Displays a clear, recent image.
 Includes details such as name, age, and a brief bio.

-3. Educational Background:

-Lists educational qualifications in reverse chronological order.
+3. Educational Background:Lists educational qualifications in reverse chronological order.
 Provides names of institutions, degrees obtained, and years of attendance.

 4. Skills: